EXCLUSIVE-US power utility Allete explores sale, sources say

 Headquartered in Duluth, Minnesota, Allete has 150,000 electricity customers in northern Minnesota and 15,000 electricity customers, 13,000 natural gas customers and 10,000 water customers in northwestern Wisconsin.
 It also operates wind, solar, coal-fired, biomass and hydroelectric power generation assets across the Upper Midwest.

-Allete's shares have lost 14% of their value this year, underperforming a 12% drop in the S&P Utilities index .SPLRCU, as the company's pivot to renewable energy production weighed on its profitability.
+Prior to the news of the potential company sale, Allete's shares had lost 14% of their value this year, underperforming a 12% drop in the S&P Utilities index .SPLRCU, as the company's pivot to renewable energy production weighed on its profitability.

 The company plans to invest around $3.3 billion in clean energy initiatives and transmission projects by 2027, it said in an investor presentation last month.